LiLin-biosoft/epiConv/README.md

 Smat<-t(t(Smat)-log10(res_epiConv$lib_size))-log10(res_epiConv$lib_size)
 res_epiConv<-add.similarity(res_epiConv,x=Smat,name="sampl")
 ```
-In the script above, we read the un-normalized similarity matrix and normalize it by library size of single cells (each element needs to be normalized by the library size of corresponding row and column).
+In the script above, we read the similarity matrix and normalize it by library size of single cells (each element needs to be normalized by the library size of corresponding row and column).
 Then we blur the similarity matrix and perform low-dimensional embedding:
 ```
 Smat<-sim.blur(Smat=res_epiConv[["sampl"]],
                weight_scale=log10(res_epiConv$lib_size),